-For this literary series piece, we’re going to Spain.
+For this pop culture travel series piece, we’re going to Spain.
 Specifically, we’re headed to Granada with American writer Washington Irving.
 Why, you may ask, are we going with the writer of The Legend of Sleepy Hollow to Spain?

 Well, in 1828 Irving traveled to Granada with a friend with the hopes of getting down to more writing.
 Basically living the dream, he ended up at the Alhambra Palace, where he was so much of a celebrity that the governor of the Alhambra Palace as well as the archbishop of Granada granted him full access to the fortress.
 Perhaps they were Rip Van Winkle fans, or maybe they too appreciated his insistence on copyright laws and influence on the writer profession.

 Either way, Irving’s all-access pass to the palace fortress in Granada, Spain resulted in a collection of essays, sketches, and stories called Tales of the Alhambra.
 Irving was so infatuated with the place that he described it as “a most picturesque and beautiful city, situated in one of the loveliest landscapes that I have ever seen.”

 There’s even a plaque inside to commemorate Irving’s writing.